This post brought to you by Duck Brand provided by ShurTech Brands, LLC. All opinions are 100% mine.

 To make the lip balm, you basically melt all the ingredients in a glass jar placed in simmering water, like a double boiler.
 You can really use whatever oil you have on hand to make the lip balm- almond, avocado, coconut, olive, etc. I used grapeseed oil.
 You do not want to use canola or other man made oils.
 Stick with the good stuff for this.

 You can also make the lip balm any flavor.
 I like pepper mint essential oils for lip balm, but my kids don’t like the tingle so we used a mixture of lavender and peppermint.
 Just make sure to get a nice, high grade oil.
-I used Young Living, but DoTerra is also another good choice.
+I use Young Living and have an amazing deal just for my readers!
 You’ll want to use around 4 drops of essential oils for this recipe.
 Don’t use too much peppermint or it’ll burn instead of tingle.

 I did play around with the oil and wax amounts because I felt like my first batch was a bit too oily.
 I originally did a 1:1 ratio of oil to bees wax.
 But the recipe below gave a firmer result.
 Feel free to play with the ratios get the consistency you like.